What to Pack for a Trip to Alaska

 Dressy Casual Outfit

-When it comes to packing for an Alaska cruise, it's important to strike a balance between comfort and style.
+When packing for an Alaska cruise, it's important to strike a balance between comfort and style.
 While you don't necessarily need a fancy outfit, many cruise lines do have a few formal evenings on board.
 Don't worry, though - most cruise lines recommend a "dressy casual" dress code so you can still feel comfortable while looking your best.
 To be sure, it's always a good idea to check with your specific cruise line to see what they suggest for attire.

 Swimsuits